Rushhhh17/learning-git/README.md

 # learning-git
-learning about git and github
+learning about git and github.